Vision and Mission

 Português Plus classes for children ages 4-14

-English Plus (ESOL) classes for adults
+English Plus (ESL) classes for adults

 Immigrant rights education and advocacy